osegbotonie/enterprise-m365-administration-lab/docs/11-ca-002-protect-administrative-access.md

 * Change history.
 * Approved exceptions.

-Proper documentation supports accountability, troubleshooting, governance, and future policy reviews.
+The documentation should be maintained alongside the Conditional Access policy inventory and updated whenever the policy is significantly changed.

 ---